MachineLearningLifeScience/stochman/README.md

 ## API overview

-Stoch includes a number of modules that each defines a set of functionalities for working with manifold data
+`StochMan` includes a number of modules that each defines a set of functionalities for working with manifold data.

-# `stochman.nnj`: `torch.nn` with jacobians
+### `stochman.nnj`: `torch.nn` with jacobians

-Many times it is requirement that working with the jacobian of the different operations.
-`stochman.nnj` provides plug-in replacements for the most used `torch.nn` layers such as `Linear`, `BatchNorm1d` ect. and commonly used activation functions such as `ReLU`, `Sigmoid` ect.
-Working with
+Key to working with Riemannian geometry is the ability to compute jacobians.
+The jacobian matrix contains the first order partial derivatives. `stochman.nnj` provides plug-in replacements for the many used `torch.nn` layers such as `Linear`, `BatchNorm1d` ect. and commonly used activation functions such as `ReLU`, `Sigmoid` ect. that enables fast computations of jacobians between the input to the layer and the output.

 ``` python
 import torch